 We're thrilled to share news of our new distillery, opening this fall in Pleasureville, Kentucky.
 Located on over 160 acres of rolling hills astride Six Mile Creek, the picturesque property was once owned by Squire Boone, the brother of legendary frontiersman Daniel Boone.

 Quietly under development since 2017, the distillery has been producing small batches of exceptional bourbon on its custom Vendome still since 2018.
 The Heaven’s Door Distillery features two separate stillhouses, each in its own towering western horse barn, a Visitor’s Center with tasting rooms and lounges overlooking the valley and Six Mile Creek, an eighteenth-century grist mill, two eighteenth-century cabins and a Moravian barn, all of which have been painstakingly restored.
-Heaven’s Door Distillery plans to open its doors to the public in September 2023.
+Heaven’s Door Distillery plans to open its doors to the public in Spring 2024.

 “This is a momentous occasion for Heaven’s Door,” said Marc Bushala, co-founder and CEO of Heaven’s Door Spirits.
 “We selected this location for its remarkable natural beauty and unique ecosystem that has enabled us to make exceptional bourbon and create an unrivaled visitor experience,” added Bushala.
 “We are committed to the art of craft whiskey and honor the legacy of the many pioneers who have helped make Kentucky bourbon what it is today.
 We are thrilled to have Heaven’s Door be part of this storied tradition.”